-At Clinch River Brewing you can count on exceptional craft beer and two unique locations.
-CRB Norris is laid back, comfortable and a great destination to get away for a few hours.
+At Clinch River Brewing you can count on exceptional craft beer and amazing food in two unique locations.
+CRB Norris is laid back, outdoorsy and comfortable making it a great destination to get away for a few hours.
 It’s like a mini vacation only 20 minutes from Knoxville.
-Whether you just hiked five miles, mountain biked all morning, spent the day trying to woo the prettiest rainbow trout in the world, or you just want to relax by our trout pond and take in nature and some great craft beer, you will love our Norris location.
+Whether you just hiked five miles, mountain biked all morning, landed your first wake-board back-flip, spent the day trying to woo the prettiest rainbow trout in the world or you just want to relax by our trout pond and take in nature and some great craft beer, you will love our Norris location.

-Coming soon (late April 2018) at our downtown Knoxville location we will offer the most authentic, fresh and delicious low country and Southern Creole style food in East Tennessee.
-But more than amazing food and beer, our goal is to provide you with the most comfortable, welcoming, happy table in town.
-Whether you stop by for just a beer and to catch up with an old friend, or to schedule an event in one of our two event areas for a larger gathering, we want you to feel at home.
+Coming soon (before the first UT touchdown in 2018) at our downtown Knoxville location we will offer the most authentic, fresh and delicious low country and Southern Creole style food in East Tennessee.
+But more than amazing food and beer, our goal is to provide you with the most comfortable, welcoming and happy table in town.
+Whether you stop by for just a beer and to catch up with an old friend or to schedule an event in one of our two event areas for a larger gathering, we want you to feel at home.
 Our table is your table.

-We will be located in the historic Holston Building at the corner of Clinch and Gay on the South End of Market Square, with our entrance and 80′ patio on Krutch Park.
+We will be located in the historic Holston Building at the corner of Clinch and Gay on the South End of Market Square with our entrance and 80′ patio on Krutch Park.
 Sit back and enjoy a craft beer, cocktail or a bite to eat right on the park.
-If the weather isn’t cooperating, join us in the brewery, or for an underground Knoxville experience, try the intimacy of the “Vault”.
+If the weather isn’t cooperating, join us in the brewpub.
+For an underground Knoxville experience, try the intimacy of the “Vault”.

 From our executive chef, Brandon Cruze, to our Head Brewer, Jordan Skeen, we have sought the best in the area who share our passion for gathering folks in community to enjoy, share and indulge in not only traditional and authentic, but also unique and creative brews and food.